 Key Performance Indicator Measures

-* (Partially met: indicates that at least three fourths of the activities targeted for completion were achieved and we are still working on scheduling the remainder for completion.)
+* (Partially met: indicates that at least three-fourths of the activities targeted for completion were achieved, and we are still working on scheduling the remainder for completion.)

-Priorities for 2018 are:
+Priorities for 2022 are:

-▪ Provide effective and timely processing of EEO informal complaints
+▪ Provide effective and timely processing of EEO informal complaints.

-▪ Provide effective and timely investigation of EEO formal complaints
+▪ Provide effective and timely investigation of EEO formal complaints.

 ▪ Provide required refresher training for investigators.

 Affirmative Action Administration